CAST-Extend/com.castsoftware.aip.datamart/README.md

 Make sur you have write access on the Datamart folder.

-> A request to the REST API never ends
+> The Datamart scripts are stuck.

-Look at the REST API log to check whether there is a Java Memory error.
-Increase the Tomcat memory.
+If the extraction step is never ending, then look at the Web Server (Tomcat) log to check whether there is a Java Memory error: "Ran out of memory"
+Increase the Java memory heap space (2Gb is a mimimum size for some huge domains).

 ## Schema Upgrade